DeepuDinesh05/Checklist/README.md

 - Save state for tasks, allowing you to close the browser and continue session at another time!

 # To Do
-- Import tasks from text files
-- Export tasks
+- Light/Dark Theme Toggle
-- Light-Theme/Dark-Theme toggle
+- Task Reordering